venkatesh18/GetAndCleanData/README.md

 8. Creates a tidy data set using the mean values and apprporiate variable names

-9. Writes out "tidydata.txt" containing the tidy data set and prints "Tidy data set has been created" on the console.
+9. Writes out "tidydata.txt"  containing  the tidy data set in the same folder that includes "run_analysis.R" and prints "Tidy data set has been created" on the console.